The Top Causes of Female Hair Loss & How to Treat Them –

 The different types of hair loss are complex and diverse, and the best treatment for you will depend upon which type of female hair loss you have.
 So, the first step is always a consultation with a dermatologist who specializes in hair loss, like renowned hair-restoration pioneer Dr. Gary Goldenberg in NYC.
 He will identify the type and cause of your hair loss – so that the most effective treatment(s) can be prescribed.

 The dermatologists at Goldenberg Dermatology in NYC offer many different and highly effective treatments to combat female hair loss.
-These state-of-the-art hair loss treatments include: PRP treatment, stem cell therapy, and exosome hair restoration – as well as oral medications, topical medicines, and nutritional support for hair re-growth.
+These state-of-the-art hair loss treatments include: PRP treatment and stem cell therapy hair restoration – as well as oral medications, topical medicines, and nutritional support for hair re-growth.

 #1.
 PRP for Female Hair Loss

-“Platelet Rich Plasma” (PRP), Stem Cell Therapy and Exosome Treatments all harness the body’s own healing mechanisms to repair hair follicles and restore hair growth – naturally and without surgery.
+“Platelet Rich Plasma” (PRP) and Stem Cell Therapy all harness the body’s own healing mechanisms to repair hair follicles and restore hair growth – naturally and without surgery.
 These hair loss therapies can effectively treat Female Pattern Hair Loss (FPHL), Traction Alopecia, Telogen Effluvium, and several other types of hair loss in women, as well as men!

 PRP hair loss therapy involves extracting certain specific proteins called “growth factors” that stimulate the body’s healing ability from the patient’s own blood – and then injecting it into the scalp to repair the damaged follicles.